benjavicente/benjavicente.dev/public/blog/modern-react-is-missing-a-router/index.md

 RSC allows incredible patterns for complex web applications that render static components.
 For example, sites that renders entire static pages from data (like with CMS) could render the layout on the server to be passed to the client, instead of providing the entire page rendering logic and the entire CMS query data to the client (if not careful, witch in really happens a **lot**).

+Also, using RSC makes the loader waterfall problem insignificant.
+Each page could be entirely rendered on the server, so each roundtrip is to the database, and not from the server to the client.
+This also allows loading composition patterns that aren't possible with client only loading, where data loading can only be done per route.

 ## Where we are

 - NextJS App dir is the only framework that _works great_ with RSC.
 There are experimental implementations like [Waku](https://github.com/dai-shi/waku).
 The React team hasn't provided stables APIs to work with RSC, so the advances of RSC are limited to NextJS.